lolkatz/github-pages-with-jekyll/_posts/2021-10-09-part-4-qr-and-cats.md

 date: 2021-10-09
 ---

 Crypto and steganography are definitely not my specialty but I checked them out to see if there was some low hanging fruits.
-I checked the checked who were not worth a lot of points but I also looked at the number of peoples who had solved the challenge.
+I checked the ones who were not worth a lot of points but I also looked at the number of peoples who had solved the challenge.
 Here are some that I've done:

 ## Encodage